redis/redis-doc/topics/sentinel.md

 Work in progress.

-APPENDIX A - Get started with Sentinel in five minutes
-===

-Work in progress.

-APPENDIX B - Implementation and algorithms
+APPENDIX A - Implementation and algorithms
 ===

 Duplicate Sentinels removal